ArduPilot/ardupilot_wiki/copter/source/docs/sprayer.rst

 The pump controls the rate of flow of the fertilizer.

-The optional spinner should be attached to the end of the spraying nozzles and distributes the fertilizer to a wider area.
+The optional spinner (rotary atomizer) should be attached to the end of the spraying nozzles and enables control over spray droplet size.
+Higher PWM, faster rotation, smaller droplets.

 Enabling the Sprayer
 ====================